cyberbotics/webots-doc/reference/supervisor.md

 **Description**

-The `wb_supervisor_node_reset_controller()` function resets the controller of the Robot passed to it.
-If a node other than a Robot is passed to it, this function returns an error.
+The `wb_supervisor_node_reset_controller()` function restarts the controller of the Robot passed to it.
+If a node other than a Robot is passed to this function, it returns an error.

 ---